 Versions of InnoDB prior to MySQL 4.1 did not include table format identifiers in the database files, and versions prior to MySQL 5.0.21 did not include a table format compatibility check.
 Therefore, there is no way to ensure proper operations if a table in a newer file format is used with versions of InnoDB prior to 5.0.21.

 The file format management capability in InnoDB 1.0 and higher (tablespace tagging and run-time checks) allows InnoDB to verify as soon as possible that the running version of software can properly process the tables existing in the database.

 If you permit InnoDB to open a database containing files in a

 format it does not support (by setting the parameter

 this section still applies.

 Users are strongly urged not to use database files that contain Barracuda file format tables with releases of InnoDB older than the MySQL 5.1 with the InnoDB Plugin.
-It is possible to “downgrade” such tables to the Antelope format with the procedure described in Section 14.8.4, “Downgrading the File Format”.
+It may be possible to rebuild such tables to use the Antelope format.

 Copyright © 1997, 2015, Oracle and/or its affiliates.
 All rights reserved.
 Legal Notices